Meet the Fellows

 Fr.
 Richard Emmanuel Gokum

 Being surrounded by the ever-present tension between Nigerian Christians and Muslims all his life, facilitating interreligious cooperation lies at the very heart of Fr.
 Gokum’s activity as a Catholic priest in the northwest of Nigeria.
 Since his priestly ordination in 2012, he has worked as parish priest of St John’s Gidan Kurma as well as St Joseph’s Jibiya, both in the Sokoto Catholic diocese which is a challenging place for pastoral work not only because of the long-standing conflict between Muslims and Christians, but also because of the extreme poverty and deprivation of the Christian settlements.
 His initiatives to promote peaceful co-existence between the Christian and Muslim communities include, among others: a cooperation to provide financial aid for the old and the vulnerable; the scheme of building a nursery and primary school for the use of both religious communities; and a successful peace meeting for Christian and Muslim leaders for prevention of violence in the 2015 elections.
-By completing his second year at the Angelicum, Fr.
-Gokum believes that he will be more equipped to continue building bridges among the various faith communities in Nigeria, whether in the communal sphere or in the field of research through interactive sessions and conflict resolution programs.
+Currently, Fr.
+Gokum is pursuing his PhD degree at the Pontifical University of St. Thomas Aquinas (Angelicum).

 Ms. Emily Lauren Judd